HalahRaadSalih/HA_ComputerSetup_WD/readme.md

 >Node.js® is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient.
 Node.js' package ecosystem, npm, is the largest ecosystem of open source libraries in the world.

 <br>
+ - **Simpler definition is:** NodeJS is a framework that is asynchronous, event-driven and let's you use JavaScript on the server side.

  - **What is Javascript Runtime?** It's an environment that provides built in libraries during runtime.
 For NodeJS, the libraries are  the file system, events, http ... etc.